 Fat and cholesterol do interact, but not necessarily in an unhealthy way.
 A high-fat diet alone does not raise bad cholesterol levels.
 Combined with excessive carbohydrates and too many calories, too much fat is dangerous--especially in the form of manufactured trans fats.
 But a growing body of research shows that in the absence of lots of carbohydrates, high-fat diets may be perfectly healthy.
 This is supported by numerous peer-reviewed studies.

 For example, the 1998 Willi, Oexmann, Wright study of extremely obese teenagers summarized: "Researchers ultimately concluded that the low-calorie ketogenic (low-carb) diet is a safe and effective weight loss regimen for morbidly obese adolescents and that the weight loss with this approach is rapid, consistent and almost exclusively from body fat stores."

-In 2003, major studies demonstrated that that the Atkins Nutritional Approach actually works better than many low-calorie, low-fat diets:
+In 2003, major studies demonstrated that that Atkins actually works better than many low-calorie, low-fat diets:

 - Short-term studies found that low-carb dieters lost more than those on other programs--including the American Heart Association plan--without higher cholesterol or blood pressure levels.
 A study presented at an American Association for the Study of Obesity meeting in fall 2003 noted that people who ate an extra 300 calories a day on a very low-carb diet lost the same amount during 12 weeks as those on a standard low-fat diet.
 Over the course of the study, the low-carb group ate 25,000 more calories--which should have added up to about seven additional pounds, but didn't.